JishengBai/ICME2024ASC/README.md

 [Development dataset](https://zenodo.org/records/10616533)
 [Google groups](https://groups.google.com/g/icme2024-gc-asc)

+## Updates

+**2024-FEB-05 The challenge has started and links to the development dataset and registration are available.**

+**2024-MAR-105 Update on train.py script to correct issue with calculating macro-average accuracy.**

 ## Official Baseline

-**The challenge has started and links to the development dataset and registration are available.**

 ![main](pics/main.jpg)